ShipStream/middleware/README.md

    Agent 007's IP is x.x.x.x, last updated at 2020-01-19T14:41:23+00:00.
    ```

+The source code for the `ShipStream_Test` plugin will be located at `.modman/plugin-test`.

 ### Advanced

 You can use a `.env` file in the root of the project to set some configuration options: